sanja7s/MedSat/README.md

 # MedSat

-The code for the MedSat.
+The code for MedSat: A public health dataset featuring satellite imagery and medical prescriptions

 🖼️ 📦 🎯 🔄